QFPay/docs/docs/03-online-shop/06-wechat/02-wechat-pay-jsapi.md

 ### 1. JSAPI with Real Name Authenticated Official Accounts

-For this kind of integration, merchants shall register their own official account with WeChat and we will bind the official account to the merchant's QF Pay payment account.
+For this kind of integration, merchants shall register their own official account with WeChat and we will bind the official account to the merchant's QFPay payment account.
 In this case merchants can create and publish their own content, access customer information and collect their own followers.
 When choosing this implementation method, merchants have to acquire the `oauth_code`, user `openid` and trigger WeChat Pay via the <Link href="https://pay.weixin.qq.com/wiki/doc/api/jsapi.php?chapter=7_1">official WeChat platform</Link>.
-Merchants only need to refer to the QF Pay [transaction enquiry API endpoint](../../common-api/transaction-enquiry).
+Merchants only need to refer to the QFPay [transaction enquiry API endpoint](../../common-api/transaction-enquiry).

 **Step 1:** WeChat official account payments are available to developers after they completed real name authentication on the WeChat official account platform.
 Once authentication has been completed developers can obtain the openid parameter of the certified public account.
 Please refer to the official [WeChat documentation](https://developers.weixin.qq.com/doc/offiaccount/en/Getting_Started/Overview.html) for more information.